Trouble Breathing at Night? You May Have Sleep Apnea

 Sleep apnea is both a health problem and a quality of life issue.

 If you have a less severe case or if CPAP is difficult for you to wear, Dr. Clark offers his Amity patients a more convenient alternative known as an oral appliance.
 The customized device repositions the jawbone to allow continuous breathing throughout the night.
-A study by the European Respiratory Journal found that oral appliances are an effective treatment for treating sleep apnea.
 Our customized oral appliance repositions your jawbones to allow for continuous breathing at night.

 Oral appliances are: